ChenZhongPu/data-structure-swufe/book/src/fundamentals/alg.md

 end = datetime.datetime.now()
 elapse = int(round((end - start).total_seconds() * 1000))
 ```

+Generally, to avoid the variability of the running time, we usually run the program for several times and then take the average.
+Luckily, the built-in [timeit](https://docs.python.org/3/library/timeit.html) makes it simple.

 ## Visualize the efficiency
 Sometimes, we would like to visualize the quantitative measurements of the running time of our programs.
 A common qualitative observation about most programs is that there is a *problem size*